dashbird/site/content/blog/aws-lambda-supports-node-version-8.10.md

 author_image: '/images/team/adnan.png'
 featloc: blog-header
 featpop: most-popular
-blog: ["Serverless", "Node.js", "AWS API Gateway", "AWS Lambda"]
+blog: ["Serverless", "Node.js", "Lambda"]
-category: "Serverless, Node.js, AWS API Gateway, AWS Lambda"
+category: "Serverless, Node.js, Lambda"
 ---

 With the state of serverless growing at an exponential rate during the last year, it's no surprise developers across the globe have flocked to use **AWS Lambda as their main serverless compute engine**.
 AWS has a steady track record of covering all the main needs of developers, DevOps engineers and even C-level tech executives.
 Hell, I've been using it for a couple of years, and still haven't come close to check out even half of their offering.